milvus-io/milvus/docs/design_docs/milvus_proto.md

 ```

 ## LoadPartitions
-Load multiple partitions data into cache of query node.
+Load multiple partitions data into cache of QueryNode.
 Return a `common.Status`(see [common.Status](#status)) to tell client whether the operation is successful.
 Note: this interface only send a request to server ask to load partitions, it returns at once after the request is consumed.
 Loading progress is asynchronously.
 ```
 rpc LoadPartitions(LoadPartitionsRequest) returns (common.Status) {}